Call Or Text:

 • Food waste upcycling: This involves taking food waste that would otherwise be discarded and converting it into new products or ingredients for consumption or industrial use.
 This may include turning food waste into biogas through anaerobic digestion or transforming it into fertilizer, animal feed, or other products.

-• Implement food waste technology: Food waste technology offers innovative solutions to prevent, monitor, manage, and repurpose food waste.
+• Implement food waste technology: Food waste disposal technology offers innovative solutions to prevent, monitor, manage, and repurpose food waste.
 This technology can be used all throughout the supply chain, such as for tracking food waste generation, repurposing it into useful resources, predicting food waste occurances, aneorobic digestion, mechanical composting, and much more.

 • Partner with food banks and charities: By making partnerships, supermarkets, grocery stores, and other food-related businesses hold themselves more accountable.
 In addition, the government passed the Bill Emerson Good Samaritan Food Donation Act to promote food donations.
 This act encourages food donations to nonprofit organizations by minimizing liability if the food causes harm to recipients.